-Bear Hunting and Trapping
+Bear Hunting & Trapping

-Bait may not be used to hunt for bear from September 26, 2016 to November 26, 2016.
-Hunting with the use of bait is defined as hunting from an observation stand, blind or other location which overlooks any bait or food except standing crops and foods that have been left as a result of normal agricultural operations or natural occurrence.
-"Bear bait" means any animal or plant, or derivative of an animal or plant, used to attract bear.
-"Bear bait" does not include any packaging or container materials that fall within the definition of litter under Title 17, §2263.
-A person may not place any medicinal, poisonous, or stupefying substance to entice any animal, including bear.
+Hunting with the use of bait is defined as hunting from an observation stand, blind, or other location that overlooks any bait or food, except standing crops and foods that have been left as a result of normal agricultural operations or natural occurrence.

 Bait may not be placed to entice, hunt or trap black bear unless:

 - The bait is placed at least 50 yards from any travel way that is accessible by a conventional 2-wheel or 4-wheel drive vehicle

 - The observation stand, blind, or bait area is plainly labeled with a 2 inch by 4 inch tag with the name and address of the baiter

 - The bait is placed more than 500 yards from any solid waste disposal site or campground

 - The bait is placed more than 500 yards from an occupied dwelling, unless written permission is granted by the owner or tenant

 - The bait areas will be cleaned up by November 10 as defined by the State litter law